grantjenks/python-sortedcontainers/README.rst

 # TODO

-* Slice support for delitem, getitem, setitem
+* Slice support for SortedList delitem, getitem, setitem
-* Stress testing for sortedset
 * Implementation of sorteddict
 * Coverage testing for sordeddict
 * Stress testing for sorteddict